sebestyenhompot/beautiful-jekyll/_posts/2019-03-29-command_line.md

 ---
 layout: post
-title: Class 2 Codecademy assignment 'Learn the Command Line' completed
+title: Class 2 Codecademy Assignment 'Learn the Command Line' Completed
 ---

 The screenshots of the completed Codecademy assignment 'Learn the Command Line' for Class 2 are here: